dbt-labs/docs.getdbt.com/website/docs/best-practices/how-we-build-our-metrics/semantic-layer-2-setup.md

 <TabItem value="cloud" label="dbt Cloud">

 - [dbt Cloud CLI](/docs/cloud/cloud-cli-installation) &mdash; MetricFlow commands are embedded in the dbt Cloud CLI.
-This means you can immediately run them once you install the dbt Cloud CLI.
+You can immediately run them once you install the dbt Cloud CLI.
 Using dbt Cloud means you won't need to manage versioning — your dbt Cloud account will automatically manage the versioning.

 - [dbt Cloud IDE](/docs/cloud/dbt-cloud-ide/develop-in-the-cloud) &mdash; You can create metrics using MetricFlow in the dbt Cloud IDE.
 However, support for running MetricFlow commands in the IDE will be available soon.